Gas crisis to worsen in January

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: With surge in gas shortages in the country, Sui Northern Gas Pipelines Limited (SNGPL) has closed down RLNG supply to captive power plants meant for non-zero rated industry (general industry).
+ISLAMABAD: With surge in gas shortage in the country, Sui Northern Gas Pipelines Limited (SNGPL) has closed down RLNG supply to captive power plants meant for non-zero rated industry (general industry).

+The supply of RLNG to CNG and fertiliser sectors has already been stopped, top officials of the Petroleum Division told The News.

-Top sources say that the LNG vessel got delayed as in the loading port, the cargo was exposed to fire.
-However, it is up to the government of Pakistan if it penalises the LNG supplier for providing the LNG cargo with delay of four days or not.
+Top sources say that the LNG vessel got delayed as in the loading port the cargo was exposed to fire.
+However, it is up to the government of Pakistan if it penalises the LNG supplier for providing the LNG cargo with a delay of four days or not.

 To a question, top official sources said the authorities have diverted to domestic sector in Punjab and KP, RLNG of 35 mmcfd and 60 mmcfd by closing down gas supply to general industry and CNG sector respectively.
 Even then the gas pressure in domestic sector in main cities of Punjab and KP has reduced to an extent that it is not possible to cook food.